 Each group produced a variety of fantastic products, and concluded the day by presenting their efforts in front of a panel of judges and their fellow participants.

-Despite the high-quality products produced by all participants, only one team were able to hold the trophy aloft – and that team consisted of Penryn College students Nathan, Rowan, Danny, Julius, and Jake – who were named the winners of the competition.
+Despite the high-quality products produced by all participants, only one team was able to hold the trophy aloft – and that team consisted of Penryn College students Nathan, Rowan, Danny, Julius, and Jake – who were named the winners of the competition.

 Speaking following the Challenge Day, IET Faraday Challenge Leader, Philip Hart, reflected on the participants’ performances.
 He said: “Each group of students were very creative, and the products they built had great quality and variation.
 They also displayed their ability to work as part of a successful team, while managing their time and expectations.

 “The eventual winners demonstrated consistency in all of the scoring categories, narrowly missing out on a spot in the National Final in Edinburgh.
-The overall score for all of the groups combined totalled at 74 – and the average is 68 – so this demonstrates the quality of the products and efforts of each team,” Philip concluded.
+The overall score for all of the groups combined totalled at 74 – and the average is 68 – so that demonstrates the quality of the products and efforts of each team,” Philip concluded.

-Mr Childs, Penryn College STEAM (Science, Technology, Engineering, Arts and Maths) Teacher, was part of the Faraday Challenge Day at the school, and expressed his delight in seeing pupils excel.
+Mr Childs, Penryn College STEAM (Science, Technology, Engineering, Arts and Maths) Teacher, was part of the Faraday Challenge Day at the school, and expressed his delight in seeing the pupils excel.

 “The participants learned so much about engineering, electronics, and, vitally, themselves during the Faraday Challenge Day,” said Mr Childs.

 “With a very broad brief, the participants came up with an incredibly diverse set of projects, manufactured to a high standard, using technology and equipment they had never used before.
 Given time to express their creativity and learn for themselves, it’s amazing just how much young people can do.”